Configuration

 CENSUS_API_KEY=your_api_key_here

-To enable Census enrichment in your locality settings, add the following to your settings.json
+To enable US Census enrichment in your locality settings, add the following to your settings.json:

 {